kadmuffin/develbox/README.md

 develbox create -c
 ```

 You can now change the config file to use another image or add any packages you wish to be install when creating the container.
+To actually create the container just run:

 ```bash
 develbox create